nimiq/hub/docs/index.md

 # Nimiq Accounts

-Nimiq Accounts provides a unified interface for all Nimiq wallets, accounts and contracts.
+**Nimiq Accounts** (or **Accounts Manager**) provides a unified interface for all Nimiq wallets, accounts and contracts.
 It is the primary interface via which users manage their wallets and which provides websites and apps with a consise API to interact with their users' Nimiq accounts.

 <!-- TOC generated with https://magnetikonline.github.io/markdown-toc-generate/ -->
 - [The Accounts Client library](#the-accounts-client-library)